jacben13/learningpython/README.md

 Rock Paper Scissors (Lizard Spock)

 Game I put together.
 Code is not well documented currently.
 You can play both traditional Rock, Paper, Scissors or Rock, Paper, Scissors, Lizard, Spock.

+Black Jack

+Same as the casino game!
+You will be able to do most things that can be done in the casino version.
+You should also be able to specify strategies to try and receive statistical results.